HDV: History

+In 2010 industry analysts did not expect new HDV products, but believed that manufacturers would continue to support HDV for their existing users, while at the same time transitioning to file-based workflow.
+When accessed in 2017, the Broadcast & Production Cameras section on Sony's website does not mention HDV technology.
+The HDV page does not list any equipment or whitepapers.

 Video and audio coding

 HDV video and audio are encoded in digital form, using lossy inter frame compression.
 Video is encoded with the H.262/MPEG-2 Part 2 compression scheme, using 8-bit chroma and luma samples with 4:2:0 chroma subsampling.
 Stereo audio is encoded with the MPEG-1 Layer 2 compression scheme.
 The compressed audio and video are multiplexed into an MPEG-2 transport stream, which is typically recorded onto magnetic tape, but can also be stored in a computer file.

 The data rate for both the audio and video is constant and is roughly the same as DV data rate.
 The relatively low video data rate can cause bit rate starvation in scenes that have much fine detail, rapid movement or other complex activity like flashing lights, and may result in visible artifacts, such as blockiness and blurring.
 In contrast to the video, HDV audio bitrate is relatively generous.
 At the coded bitrate of 384 kbit/s, MPEG-1 Layer 2 audio is regarded as perceptually lossless.